TTS-Curriculum/java-shape-example/README.md

 ### Using Git to download a repo

+1. Create a github account, if you don't already have one.

-1. If git is not already installed, download and install git.
+2. If git is not already installed on your machine, download and install it.

-2. Once git is installed, navigate to where you want to store this project.
+3. Once git is installed, navigate to where you want to store this project on your computer.

-3. Click on the `Clone or Download` button for this repo.
+4. Click on the `Clone or Download` button for this repo.
 Be sure to click on `Use HTTP` link and copy url.

+    > **Note:** Setting up ssh authentication when you create your Github account, will allow you to use the default ssh method

-4. Then in the terminal, run the following to download this project's files:
+5. Then in the terminal, run the following to download this project's files:

     ```bash
     git clone https://github.com/tech-talent-south/java-shape-example.git